tavikukko/Chrome-SP-Editor/README.md

 A Google Chrome Extension for creating and updating files (js, css) in SharePoint Online from Chrome Developer Tools

 ## Version history
+- 1.6 New Feature
+    * Page editor: edit webpart properties. created by @andrei-markeev
 - 1.5 New Feature
     * PnP JS Console: Write TypeScript using PnP-JS-Core definitions and execute on current context
     * Updated pnp-js-core to v2.0.2